IgniteUI/indigo-design-docfx/en/components/input.md

 <img class="responsive-img" src="../images/input_prefix.png" srcset="../images/input_prefix@2x.png 2x" />
 <img class="responsive-img" src="../images/input_suffix.png" srcset="../images/input_suffix@2x.png 2x" />

+## Content Type

+Within each Input component lies a `Content Type` layer that specifies the nature of the information being inserted.
+This `Content Type` can be anything from text, email, password, phone number, to date.
+After entering the data into the input field, it's crucial to set the `Content Type` appropriately to ensure that your design is transferable to the `App Builder` and the information is accurately parsed.

 ## Styling

 The Input comes with styling flexibility through the colors of its background and border/bottom line, as well as icon color and text styles of its prefix, suffix, and main areas of content.
 To change the validation styles, it is recommended to update the respective color variables in the Indigo.Design library.